Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 ===============================

-So, in the end, what I had to do was make calls to some APIs, and maybe do some scrapping, and then find a way to bring these information to me easily (command line tool, website, or e-mails were the first way I thought about).
+So, in the end, what I had to do was make calls to some APIs, and maybe do some scrapping, and then find a way to bring this information to me easy (command line tool, website, or e-mails were the first way I thought about).

 Python seemed like an obvious choice to me, since I knew well this language, it